 On Thursday, October 24, 1929, stock market prices suddenly plummeted.
 Ten billion dollars in investments (roughly equivalent to about $100 billion today) disappeared in a matter of hours.
-Panicked selling set in, stock sunk to record lows, and stunned investors crowded the New York Stock Exchange demanding answers.
+Panicked selling set in, stock values sank to sudden lows, and stunned investors crowded the New York Stock Exchange demanding answers.
 Leading bankers met privately at the offices of J. P. Morgan and raised millions in personal and institutional contributions to halt the slide.
 They marched across the street and ceremoniously bought stocks at inflated prices.
 The market temporarily stabilized but fears spread over the weekend and the following week frightened investors dumped their portfolios to avoid further losses.
-On October 29, “Black Tuesday,” the stock market began its long precipitous fall.
+On October 29, Black Tuesday, the stock market began its long precipitous fall.
 Stock values evaporated.
 Shares of U.S. Steel dropped from $262 to $22.
-General Motors’ stock fell from $73 a share to $8.
-Four-fifths of the J. D. Rockefeller’s fortune—the greatest in American history—vanished.
+General Motors stock fell from $73 a share to $8.
+Four fifths of J. D. Rockefeller’s fortune—the greatest in American history—vanished.

-For American farmers, meanwhile, “hard times” began long before the markets crashed.
+For American farmers, meanwhile, hard times began long before the markets crashed.
 In 1920 and 1921, after several years of larger-than-average profits, farm prices in the South and West continued their long decline, plummeting as production climbed and domestic and international demand for cotton, foodstuffs, and other agricultural products stalled.
 Widespread soil exhaustion on western farms only compounded the problem.
 Farmers found themselves unable to make payments on loans taken out during the good years, and banks in agricultural areas tightened credit in response.
 By 1929, farm families were overextended, in no shape to make up for declining consumption, and in a precarious economic position even before the Depression wrecked the global economy.3

 Despite serious foundational problems in the industrial and agricultural economy, most Americans in 1929 and 1930 still believed the economy would bounce back.
 In 1930, amid one of the Depression’s many false hopes, President Herbert Hoover reassured an audience that “the depression is over.”4 But the president was not simply guilty of false optimism.
 Hoover made many mistakes.
 During his 1928 election campaign, Hoover promoted higher tariffs as a means for encouraging domestic consumption and protecting American farmers from foreign competition.
 Spurred by the ongoing agricultural depression, Hoover signed into law the highest tariff in American history, the Smoot-Hawley Tariff of 1930, just as global markets began to crumble.
 Other countries responded in kind, tariff walls rose across the globe, and international trade ground to a halt.
 Between 1929 and 1932, international trade dropped from $36 billion to only $12 billion.
-American exports fell by 78%.
+American exports fell by 78 percent.
 Combined with overproduction and declining domestic consumption, the tariff exacerbated the world’s economic collapse.5

 But beyond structural flaws, speculative bubbles, and destructive protectionism, the final contributing element of the Great Depression was a quintessentially human one: panic.
 The frantic reaction to the market’s fall aggravated the economy’s other many failings.
 More economic policies backfired.
-The Federal Reserve over-corrected in their response to speculation by raising interest rates and tightening credit.
+The Federal Reserve overcorrected in their response to speculation by raising interest rates and tightening credit.
 Across the country, banks denied loans and called in debts.
 Their patrons, afraid that reactionary policies meant further financial trouble, rushed to withdraw money before institutions could close their doors, ensuring their fate.
-Such bank runs were not uncommon in the 1920s, but, in 1930, with the economy worsening and panic from the crash accelerating, 1,352 banks failed.
+Such bank runs were not uncommon in the 1920s, but in 1930, with the economy worsening and panic from the crash accelerating, 1,352 banks failed.
 In 1932, nearly 2,300 banks collapsed, taking personal deposits, savings, and credit with them.6